a-laughlin/a-laughlin.github.io/_posts/2025-06-02-clarifying-developer-productivity-experience.md

 - We define the developer experience as the skills, tools, frameworks, and methodologies aimed at creating, maintaining, and enhancing code throughout the entire software delivery lifecycle (from creation through production) and improving developer productivity, both individually and collectively. - Forrester
 - Developer experience refers to the overall satisfaction and productivity of software developers when using tools, frameworks and platforms to build applications. - [Gartner](https://www.gartner.com/en/software-engineering/topics/developer-experience)

-Suprisingly, unlike the UX Field definition, all Developer Experience definitions omit improving developer experiences.
+Surprisingly, unlike the UX Field definition, all Developer Experience definitions omit improving developer experiences.
 Most even omit developer-specific outcomes like satisfaction.
 My guess is that such definitions evolved through DevEx pitches failing to gain traction with leaders.
 To be fair, each definition is taken out of its context.
 The origin articles usually mention improving some developer-specific outcomes.
 Regardless, it makes sense for a DX Field definition to include improving developer experiences since they're both an outcome and leading indicators for other outcomes, as is increasingly [supported](https://azure.microsoft.com/en-us/blog/quantifying-the-impact-of-developer-experience/) by [research](https://getdx.com/research/the-one-number-you-need-to-increase-roi-per-engineer/).

 **The field of Developer Experience (DX, DevEx)** is a professional practice focused on continuously improving business impact and engineering stakeholder outcomes, by improving developers' experiences, by optimizing developers' context aspects (e.g., tools, platforms, portals, processes, workflows, activities, documents, systems, cultures, physical environments).